ahvan77/DMA/README.md

 # Running
 1. The periodic shear stresses must be calculated using molecular dynamics simulations, and in the current version, simulations must be conducted in the Materials Studio® environment (As an example see test.pl in the /test directory)
 2. Rename the Materials Studio® output files (text files): ***(X).txt => X_***.txt (As an example, see the name.py in the test/ directory)
-3. Run the stress.py in the src directory.
+3. Run the main.py in the src directory.
 4. Choose the desirable methods to calculate the shear moduli

+# Dependency files and scripts of main.py
+1. params.dat is the input file.
+The value of the parameters must be the same as the parameters of the Perl code.
+2. func.py